aframevr/aframe/docs/components/obb-collider.md

 Collision system using Oriented Bounding Boxes based on [`THREE.OBB`][obb].

-It checks collision accross all entities with the abb-collider component.
+It checks collision accross all entities with the obb-collider component.
 It emits events when bounding boxes start and stop intersecting.

 ## Example